Course Overview

 Do I need a special device or technical skills?

 Students need a laptop or desktop computer, and the habitat quality assessment runs the best on Microsoft Office's Excel.
-Though specialized technical skills are not required, it is best to be familiar with platforms such as Zoom and Canvas.
+Though specialized technical skills are not required, you will need to become familiar with Zoom and Canvas Catalog as you participate.

 Is there state reimbursement for this program?